canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/upgrade-to-ubuntu-pro-at-scale-using-tokens-with-ssm.rst

 There are three ways to get Ubuntu Pro on AWS:

     1. Launching an Ubuntu Pro machine from the AWS Marketplace, which is ready to use through a pay-as-you-go pricing model.
-    2. Attaching an Ubuntu Pro token to any existing Ubuntu LTS server
+    2. Attaching an Ubuntu Pro token to any running Ubuntu LTS server using AWS Systems Manager (SSM)
     3. Upgrading to Ubuntu Pro using AWS License Manager

 This how-to will cover the second case: Activating Pro via token using AWS Systems Manager.